CrunchyData/crunchy-containers/hugo/content/container-specifications/crunchy-pgpool.md

-The crunchy-pgpool container executes the [pgPool II](http://www.pgpool.net/mediawiki/index.php/Main_Page) utility. pgPool can be used to provide a smart PostgreSQL-aware proxy to a PostgreSQL cluster, both primary and replica, so that applications can only have to work with a single database connection.
+The crunchy-pgpool container executes the [pgPool II](http://www.pgpool.net/mediawiki/index.php/Main_Page) utility. pgPool can be used to provide a smart PostgreSQL-aware proxy to a PostgreSQL cluster, both primary and replica, so that applications only have to work with a single database connection.

 PostgreSQL replicas are read-only whereas a primary is capable of receiving both read and write actions.